Afisina/mid-term-project/README.md

 # mid-term-project
-This is a [tokopedia play](https://www.tokopedia.com/play/channels) clone application built using Express.js and MongoDB, allowing users to view videos with thumbnails, see related products, and interact with comments.
+This is a [tokopedia play](https://www.tokopedia.com/play/channels) clone application (backend only) built using Express.js and MongoDB, allowing users to view videos with thumbnails, see related products, and interact with comments.

 List of contents :
 1. Requirements